ignition-is-go/rship-docs/src/06_Glossary/02_Timing/02_Playback.md

 # Playback

-An running instance of an Event Track.
+A running instance of an Event Track.